 Qualifications & Requirements

-- In order to be admitted to the University of North Carolina Hospitals School of Nuclear Medicine Technology, you must meet the general requirements, and one of the secondary requirements below:
+In order to be eligible for admission into the UNC Hospitals School of Nuclear Medicine Technology and Molecular Imaging, you must meet the following requirements:

 Application and Reference Forms